arunkumar-kannan/BrainMT-fMRI/README.md

 #### Inference

-The `inference.py` script evaluates a trained model on the test set, generating performance metrics and plots.

 **1. Run Inference:**
-Execute the script from the command line, specifying the task and the path to your trained model checkpoint.
+Execute `inference.py` script from the command line, specifying the task and the path to the trained model checkpoint.

 **Example: Running Inference on a Regression Model**
 ```bash